HuyAnhVuTran/Team-9_group-project/docs/Deliverable1/Team9_TeamExpectations.md

 ## Ground Rules

-These define what group members expect from one another and what norms they agree on relating to behaviours and actions.
+These define what group members expect from one another and what norms they agree on relating to behaviors and actions.

 ### Communication
 - Give regular updates on changes, schedule, workload, etc.
+- Use Discord as the primary for of group communication
+- Aim to respond to messages within 48 hours
+- Hold Discord voice chat for real-time meetings for discussions on progress or issues

 ### Meetings
 - Have group calls once a week